SESYNC-ci/online-data-lesson/docs/_slides/census.md

 ===

-Query the Census ACS5 survey for the variable `B19001_001E` and each entity's `NAME`.
+Query the Census ACS5 survey for the variable `B19001_001E` (median annual household income, in dollars) and each entity's `NAME`.